laurieburchell/open-lid-dataset/README.md

 ## Open dataset

-**TLDR:** To the best of the authors' knowledge, the whole dataset is covered by a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-License considerations for each source are given below.
-Please get in touch with any queries or complaints.
+**TLDR:** License considerations for each source are given below; thank you to everyone who put in so much work creating these datasets.
+If you use this dataset, please cite all the articles in the `citations.bib` file.
+If you view any part of this dataset as a violation of intellectual property rights, please let us know and we will remove it.

 | Source | Description | License |
 |---|---|---|